|

 Visitors can tour Cardiff's historical structures like Llandaff Cathedral and the Victorian Cola Exchange and Customs House.
 The city also offers vast parklands for outdoor sports, relaxation, and leisure activities.
 Opera and theatre lovers can visit the Welsh National Opera and The New Theatre.
 The Millennium Stadium houses the Welsh rugby team, while the Sophia Gardens is home to the Glamorgan Cricket Club.

 Near Cardiff University's main campus is the Cardiff city centre where stores like H&M, Marks and Spencer, Virgin Megastore, and Monsoon are located.
-The city has has a number of bookshops, boutiques, and coffee-bars.
+The city has a number of bookshops, boutiques, and coffee-bars.
 Cardiff also has dance clubs and bars like Molokos, The Yard, and The City Social.
 For a cheap pint of beer, visitors can go to The Prince of Wales or Bar Cuba which are both popular with students.